-- 175ml whole milk + a little extra for brushing the tops of the scones
+- 175 ml (6 floz) whole milk + a little extra for brushing the tops of the scones

-- 1 tablespoon demerara sugar for sprinkling over top of the scones before baking
+- 1 tablespoon (1 tablespoon) demerara sugar for sprinkling over top of the scones before baking

 - Preheat the oven to 160ºc and line a baking tray with nonstick baking paper.

-- Weigh the flour into a mixing bowl and add in the cold cubed butter.
+- Weigh the flour into a mixing bowl and add in 3 tablespoons of sugar and baking powder.
+Give it a quick whisk.
+Add in the cold cubed butter.
 Rub the butter into the flour until it looks like coarse breadcrumbs.
 You may have some larger bits of butter and that is absolutely fine.
 Zest the lemon and add that to the flour and butter mixture.